 But we should…

-Point out that, these little “fire crackers” may not be suitable for a house with many pets.
+These little “firecrackers” may not be suitable for a house with many pets.

-Well, the Norfolk terrier is a working terrier, which means he has been bred to kill rats.
+The Norfolk terrier is a working terrier, meaning he has been bred to kill rats.
 He is biologically wired to kill rats and other small animals.
 So if you have multiple pets at home, the last thing you want is for this Terrier to proudly display a hamster or a goldfish he has just killed when you’re at dinner with your family!

-Why we chose to write this article.
-You see, we here at IndulgeYourPet love these little guys, but that doesn’t mean that they’re automatically going to be the right “kind” of dog for you.
-So, it’s our hope that after reading this article you might have a better understanding of what it might be like to own one of these little guys.
+Why we chose to write this article, you see, we here at IndulgeYourPet love these little guys, but that doesn’t mean that they’ll automatically be the right “kind” of dog for you.
+So, we hope that after reading this article, you might better understand what it might be like to own one of these little guys.
 So if you ever get to make a Norfolk Terrier your own, you’ll know if it’s a good idea!

 Norfolk Terrier Dog Fast Facts